rossyndicate/PWQN_chemistry_data/README.md

 Data are housed in the `data` folder and it contains the following:

 -   `cleaned`: This folder contains the most recently available dataset and has associated location data added to the chemistry data.
 The addition of the metadata was accomplished using the `01_chem_prep.qmd` R script.
+Two file formats are provided, .csv and .RDS, depending on the user's preference.

 -   `cleaned_archive`: This folder contains an archive of previously cleaned data.
 Downstream users are encouraged to use the collated data file `lower_poudre_chemistry_up_to_20231205.csv` in the `cleaned` directory.